paulio11/P5-Pokebox-API/DEPLOYMENT.md

 ## Heroku

-Squigl is currently deployed to Heroku.
+Pokébox API is currently deployed to Heroku.
 Follow these steps if you want to deploy your copy.

 1. [Login](https://id.heroku.com/login) or [sign up]() to Heroku.
 2. Once on your [Dashboard](https://dashboard.heroku.com/apps), click the **New** and **Create New App** buttons.